Trilarion/lark-tester/README.md

 # Lark parser tester

-A small Editor written in PyQt5 for rapid development and testing of [Lark parser](https://github.com/lark-parser/lark) grammars and transformers.
+A small Editor using PyQt5 for rapid development and testing of [Lark parser](https://github.com/lark-parser/lark) grammars and transformers, featuring:

+- Multiples text edits for Lark grammars, transformers and test content with syntax highlighting, search as well as load and save capability.
+- Display of parsed tree as well as transformed output.

 ## User guide